nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 1. Modify Log Levels

-    To see debug logs for control plane in NGINX Gateway Fabric, enable verbose logging by editing the `NginxGateway` configuration.
+    To modify log levels for control plane in NGINX Gateway Fabric, edit the `NginxGateway` configuration.
 This can be done either before or after deploying NGINX Gateway Fabric.
 Refer to this [guide](https://docs.nginx.com/nginx-gateway-fabric/how-to/configuration/control-plane-configuration) to do so.

-1. Debug Logs

-    Once you have modified log levels for NGINX Gateway Fabric, you can `grep` for the word `debug` to check debug logs for further investigation.
+    To check error logs, modify the log level to `error` to view error logs.
+Similarly, change the log level to `debug` and `grep` for the word `debug` to view debug logs.

 #### Understanding the generated NGINX config